Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.

 Many people like to get a property appraisal to determine if it's worth selling at all.
 So if the sale price range is inaccurate, your whole real estate experience is compromised which can be very costly.

-One of the leading reasons a property doesn't sell, is because the sale price expected is not achievable, even in the hands of a competent real estate agent.
+One of the leading reasons a property doesn't sell, is because the sale price expected is not achievable, even in the hands of a competent real estate agent, regardless of the fees and commission they charge.

 This can be because vendors over-estimate their home's value (and refuse to budge on it) or the agent has provided an inaccurate appraisal price, sometimes both.